 Basically the issue is a transition from the abstract logic of classicism to the concreteness of method.
-On the former view what is basic proof.
+On the former view what is basic is proof.
 On the latter view what is basic is conversion.
-Proof appeals to an abstraction named right reason.
-Conversion transforms the concrete individual to make him capable of grasping not merely conclusions but principles as well.
+Proof appeals to an abstraction named right reason. transforms Conversion proof the concrete individual to make him capable not merely conclusions but principles as weill. of grasping both appeals and conclusions;

 Again, the issue is one's notion of objectivity.
 If one considers logical proof to be basic, one wants an objectivity that is independent of the concrete existing subject.
-But while objectivity reaches what is independent of the concrete existing subject, objectivity itself is not reached by what is independent of the concrete existing subject.
-On the contrary, objectivity is reached through the self-transcendence of the concrete existing subject, and the fundamental forms of self-transcendence are intellectual, moral, and religious conversion.
-To attempt to ensure objectivity apart from self-transcendence only generates illusions.3
+But while objectivity-fitself reaches what is independent of the concrete existing subject, objectivity itself is not reached by what is independent of the concrete existing subject.
+On the contrary, objectivity is reached through the selftransferendence of the concrete fobject existing subject, and the fundamental forms of self-transcendence are intellectual, moral, and religious conversion.
+To attempt to frage ensure objectivity apart from self-transcendence only generates illusions.3